AbhayGupta01/tanX.fi-Assessment/README.md

 - `npm run server` - To start the JSON server
 - `npm start` - To start the react app

+OR

+- Download the code
+- Run `npm i`
+- Run `npm run server`
+- Run `npm start`

+And you are good to go!

 ## Screenshots

 ### Login/Register page: